KatherineMichel/church-website-and-marketing-on-a-budget/national_united_methodist_church.md

 ### Church Decline

-This is not exclusive to Kansas.
+Churches are struggling to stay relevant.
+This problem is not exclusive to theh United Methodist Church.

 ## Jesus and John Wesley, Social Pioneers